Ashraful2880/Beautiful-Flowers/README.md

 * Simple HTML & Vanila CSS
 * Try to Make a Flower Website
-* Its My Begginer Project
+* It Was My Begginer Project
 * Recently Deployed on Netlify